tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/6 - Pipelining.md

 - Add $s0, $t0, $t1 -> $s0 = $t0 + $t1
 - Where $x denotes the contents of a register named x
 - Add does not write until the 5th stage of the pipeline
+- Pipelining a new calculation that uses the result of this instruction can cause a data hazard
+- The next process will need to stall until the first instruction is completed

+Resolving data hazards

+Forwarding
+- The use the results before they are written to the registers.
+- The output of ALU is immediate forwarded to any other instructions that need it in the pipeline
+- Don't wait for WB, run after EX
+- This is a hardware solution and requires extra logic